JavokhirbekMirzaakbarov/SOFTWARE-DESIGN-AND-ALGORITHMS/docs/5-solid-principles/hometask.md

 2. Violations of SOLID and Other Principles

-    Try to find **at least three or more (preferably)** violations of the SOLID principles in the project you have chosen for Problem 1 and document it.
+    Try to find **at least 1 (one)** violations of each SOLID principle in the project you have chosen for Problem 1 and document it.
 Additionally, you can describe other (DRY/KISS/YAGNI/etc.) violations.

     You may provide short descriptions about how to refactor/improve such violations.